Semantic model connectivity with the XMLA endpoint

 To learn more, see Automate Premium workspace and semantic model tasks with service principals.

 Deploy model projects from Visual Studio (SSDT)

 Deploying a tabular model project in Visual Studio to a Premium workspace is much the same as deploying to an Azure or SQL Server Analysis Services server.
-The only differences are in the Deployment Server property specified for the project, and how data source credentials are specified so processing operations can import data from data sources into the new dataset on the workspace.
+The only differences are in the Deployment Server property specified for the project, and how data source credentials are specified so processing operations can import data from data sources into the new semantic model on the workspace.

 To deploy a tabular model project authored in Visual Studio, set the workspace connection URL in the project Deployment Server property.
 In Visual Studio, in Solution Explorer, right-click the project > Properties.
 In the Server property, paste the workspace connection URL.